All Products

 Example

-Bin the feature data before calculating the PSI.
-This requires a binning component.
-In the example shown in the following figure, the PSI component is connected to the two sample datasets and the binning component.
-To perform the calculation, simply configure the Features for PSI calculation.
+Before calculating PSI, you must bin the feature data using a binning component.
+As shown in the following figure, the Population Stability Index (PSI) component is connected to two sample datasets for comparison and a binning component.
+To run the calculation, you only need to configure the Features for PSI calculation parameter.

 image